 One of the other places to go in Cairo is the Nile River.
 With its source as Uganda, Egypt also shares the benefits of this largest river in the world.

 For many years ago the River Nile was the main source of water for ancient Egypt and it still is.

 The famous river Nile is just a few minutes walk from Tahir square in Cairo downtown.
 Ramble around the river banks while enjoying the cool breeze and taking in the incredible views.

 To enjoy the Nile even more, go for a Nile river cruise.
-You can go for the traditional felucca boat ride or opt for this fancy dinner Nile river cruise.
-The Nile river dinner cruise also come with a belly-dancing show to make the cruise even more entertaining.
+You can opt for the traditional felucca boat ride or opt for a fancy dinner Nile river cruise.
 Whichever option you choose, you’re bound to have a spectacular time on the Nile.